Social & Emotional Wellbeing

-While schools have been closed, students and staff may be experiencing adverse experiences and stressors.
+As we plan for reopening, we should consider that students and staff may be experiencing adverse experiences and stressors.
 Prolonged isolation and physical distancing measures, death and illness and economic impacts can have effects on children and adults in some cases causing trauma.
-We know from brain research that lack safety and adverse childhood experiences impede a child’s ability to learn.
+We know from brain research that lack of safety and adverse childhood experiences (ACEs) impede a child's ability to learn.
 Research also supports evidence that students who attend schools prioritizing SEL, have better outcomes such as higher academic achievement, more prosocial behavior, fewer conduct problems, and reduced emotional distress.
 Re-opening plans should include clear and effective Social Emotional Learning (SEL) strategies for staff and students.
 Schools should aim to address school community members who might emerge from this pandemic with mental health conditions.

 School Counseling Program

 Nassau BOCES has a district-wide and building-level comprehensive developmental school counseling program that has been developed under the direction of certified school counselor(s).
 This plan will be reviewed and updated to meet current needs at the beginning of the school year.
 The plan will include the expanded use of data to identify SEL needs and incorporate strategies to meet those needs in the agency or school's comprehensive school counseling plan.
 Such data may include school climate surveys, screening tools and questionnaires.